-The following science assurance measures are applied where appropriate to ensure SAPs are appropriate to meet the study objectives:
+The following science assurance measures will be applied where appropriate to ensure SAPs are appropriate to meet the study objectives:

-- Peer review; and - Input from environmental representatives from relevant State/Territory agencies.
+- Peer review; - Input from environmental representatives from relevant State/Territory agencies.

-Peer reviews are typically used for SAPs for medium to long term studies.
-Peer review is coordinated by the responsible panel consultant, who select an expert third party provider / SME to undertake the review, including but not limited to specialists identified in Table 1.9.
+Peer review may be used for SAPs for medium to long term studies.
+Peer review will be coordinated by the responsible panel consultant, who will select an expert third party provider to undertake the review, including but not limited to specialists identified in Table 1.8.